varadi01/szofi_reference/README.md

 ## General description

 This is a maven project which forms a simple puzzle game using javafx.
-The puzzle consists of 19 hexagonal tiles, 6 of them are red coloured, 6 green and 7 blue.
-These tiles are arraged so that they form a bigger hexagon.
+The puzzle consists of 19 hexagonal tiles, 6 of them are red coloured, 6 green and 7 blue.<br>
+These tiles are arraged so that they form a bigger hexagon. <br>
 Below is an image showing how, by default, the hexagons and their colours are arranged.

 ![](assets/starts.png)

-The goal of the puzzle is to arrange these elements in such a way, that all blue hexagons have six neighbours (example shown below).
+The goal of the puzzle is to arrange these elements in such a way, that all blue hexagons have six neighbours (example shown below).<br>
 The player can change the state of the puzzle by choosing a tile that has six neighbours (tiles fully contained by other tiles), and choosing a direction, either clockwise or counter-clockwise, to rotate the neighbours around the selected tile in.